-Alternatively, a fixed status code can be specified using the statusCode (code) output.
+A fixed status code can be specified using the statusCode (code) output.

-4.6.1 Dynamic status codes
+4.6.3 Different outputs for status codes

-It is also possible to specify how status codes map to different outputs.
+It is also possible to specify how status codes correspond with different outputs.
 All mappings should have a common supertype, which is also the type of the output.
-These mappings are used to determine the status code when interpreting an endpoint as a server, as well as when generating documentation and to describing client responses to the appropriate type, basing on the status code.
+These mappings are used to determine the status code when interpreting an endpoint as a server, as well as when generating documentation and to describe client responses to the appropriate type, basing on the status code.